Superman: Up, Up and Away!: Plot

 Clark Kent (powerless after his fight with Superboy-Prime a year earlier) has enjoyed his life as a civilian.
 After watching a presentation on Superman in Metropolis Park, his wife Lois Lane goes to report on the trial on Lex Luthor, who is now a free man after 120 counts against him are dropped.
 Luthor is carrying a Sunstone crystal in his hand.
-Praised by Perry White for his work in The Daily Planet, Clark goes to cover the return of Intergang while, at the same time, Lois is interviewing scientist K. Russell Abernathy when an accident turns him into a new Kryptonite Man.
+Praised by Perry White for his work at the Daily Planet, Clark goes to cover the return of Intergang while, at the same time, Lois is interviewing scientist K. Russell Abernathy when an accident turns him into a new Kryptonite Man.
 Clark calls Supergirl through his signal watch, and she defeats Kryptonite Man.
 Clark later runs into Luthor who assaults Clark because of articles that ruined Lex's career and cost him his company.

 In an underground laboratory, Toyman works with Luthor on the Sunstone crystal while Clark nurses his injuries.
 Later, he heads to Metro Square and sees several men from Intergang wearing old LexCorp battle suits.
-They notice Clark and open fire, until Green Lantern and Hawkgirl save him and take care of Intergang.
+They notice Clark and open fire, until Green Lantern (Hal Jordan) and Hawkgirl save him and take care of Intergang.
 Once that is done, Hal and Kendra talk privately to Clark, insisting that it is time for him to get back into the game - whereupon Hal presents him with an S-shaped Green Lantern ring.

-Above Lois & Clark's apartment building, Lois sees Green Lantern, Hawkgirl with Clark playing around with the ring's power.
+Above Lois and Clark's apartment building, Lois sees Green Lantern, Hawkgirl with Clark playing around with the ring's power.
 Afterwards, he gives it back to Hal, stating he is fine now and does not know if he wants to resume his career as a superhero.
 While Lex Luthor meets and kidnaps Metallo, to steal the kryptonite inside him, robot insects break into Stryker's Island Penitentiary.
 Green Lantern and Hawkgirl arrive and find the Prankster behind it all and defeat him, while the new Kryptonite Man breaks out of prison.

 The next day, with Jimmy Olsen by his side, Clark is checking around in hopes of exposing Intergang's illegal activity.
-Luthor wants to awaken an ancient Kryptonian warship that crashed in 1938, and he and Toyman harness the Kryptonite Man to use his energy to the Sunstone crystal to do so.
+Luthor wants to awaken an ancient Kryptonian warship that crashed in 1938, and he and Toyman harness Kryptonite Man to use his energy to the Sunstone crystal to do so.
 Neutron and Radion attack Clark because he exposed Intergang.
 The blasts do not seem to hurt him, and racing down a subway tunnel, Clark is hit by a subway car that tosses him several yards.
 Thinking he is dead, the villains leave.
 But Clark is alive, and sees his handprint on the hull of the subway car.
 He is once again, more powerful than a locomotive.